Host Home Volunteer

 Details: Volunteers in this program agree to sign up to host people leaving the detention center.
 Duties include driving to the detention center in Tacoma to pick up their guest, providing a bed & bathroom, providing meals for the duration of their stay, and driving them to the airport as well as accompanying them through security if needed.
 Volunteers can sign up for Weekend Travel Hosting (1-3 nights) or Extended Travel Hosting (2-7 nights) depending on their own schedule and the needs of the program.
 Volunteers are available to host at least once a month for six months.

-Resettlement Hosting: Whatcom and King County locations
+Resettlement Hosting: King, Thurston & Whatcom County locations

 When World Relief clients arrive for resettlement, they need a place to stay while searching for an apartment and job.
 Host Homes provide a furnished sleeping & living space, room to cook and eat, and often friendship and community orientation as the guests take their first steps in their new life.